What is Facial Fat Grafting?

 There will probably be more fat deposited in your face than is necessary because there will be some reabsorption of the fat by your body in the few weeks just after surgery.
 The entire procedure takes one to two hours, though this can vary if you are having other procedures done at the same time.

-After the surgery, you might notice swelling or bruising that worsens for about three days.
 It will begin to resolve after this period.
 There might also be some tightness or discomfort in the injection site and the donor site.
 Your surgeon will instruct you on which medications to take to manage this.
 Try to avoid touching or handling the area for the first few days.
 Also, after surgery, you will need someone to drive you home.

 You can usually go back to work within three to five days.
 Your surgeon will instruct you on circular massage techniques to do during recovery (after the first three days), which will help the deposited fat blend well with the surrounding tissue.
 Avoid wearing makeup until the day after your procedure